vrk-kpa/api-catalog/ckanext/ckanext-applypermissionsforservice/README.rst

 ----------------------------------------
-Releasing a New Version of ckanext-apply_permission_to_service
+Releasing a New Version of ckanext-applypermissionsforservice
 ----------------------------------------

-ckanext-apply_permission_to_service is availabe on PyPI as https://pypi.python.org/pypi/ckanext-apply_permission_to_service.
+ckanext-applypermissionsforservice is availabe on PyPI as https://pypi.python.org/pypi/ckanext-applypermissionsforservice.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.